christoph-lechner/wiki-eventstreamer/import_and_merge/README.md

 ```
 The `flock` command ([manpage](https://man7.org/linux/man-pages/man1/flock.1.html)) ensures that at most one instance of the transfer program is running.
 As the transfer process has a normal runtime of about 1 minute, this is only a protection in the case of malfunction.

-### misc.
+### Airflow DAGs
-Screenshot taken in the browser-based Airflow user interface, showing the two DAGs set up for this process:
+The following picture is a screenshot taken in the browser-based Airflow user interface, showing the two DAGs set up for this process:

 ![screenshot](./airflowUI.png)

+The DAG `load_streamdump` reads the file containing the stream dump; loads it into a temporary table in the postgreSQL database; performs necessary type transformations; performs deduplications (in very rare occasions the event stream contains the same event multiple times); and

+The DAG `load_streamdump_finalize` triggers the update process for two 'materialized views' (postgreSQL-specific extension).

+In the moment these operations are performed using Python code.
+Adding a dedicated tool such as [dbt](https://getdbt.com/) for these operations seems not to be justified because of the additional operational and maintenance complexity it would introduce.